Brook Farm Inn’s History

 Like many of their contemporaries, the Harrisons chose to leave the city for the summer, choosing to spend the season in the Berkshires entertaining friends at their home.
 Among their guests were the Andrew Carnegies, Dr. Oliver Wendell Holmes, and the poet Emma Lazarus.
 Constance, a popular novelist and playwright, enlisted friends to act out parts of her plays in the library.

 In 1883, Constance chaired a fund-raising art exhibition to raise money for the construction of the pedestal of the Statue of Liberty.
-The exhibition included original work by many American authors, including a sonnet written by Constance’s friend, Emma Lazarus.
+The exhibition included original work by many American authors, including a poem written by Constance’s friend, Emma Lazarus.
 An immigrant’s daughter from New York City, Lazarus had been doing volunteer work at a Lower East Side settlement house.
 Constance suggested that Emma use her experience as inspiration and she did so aptly.
-Several days later, she received a copy of the now-famous poem, The New Colossus and included it in the art exhibition.
-In 1901, The New Colossus was inscribed on the pedestal of The Statue of Liberty, enshrined forever — and a long way from its humble beginning in Lenox.
+Several days later, she received a copy of the now famous poem, The New Colossus, and included it in the art exhibition.
+In 1901, The New Colossus was inscribed on the pedestal of The Statue of Liberty, enshrined forever.

 “Give me your tired, your poor,